 To determine whether your service-connected asthma qualifies for Veterans disability, the VA uses their guide called the Schedule for Rating Disabilities.
 This manual contains an exhaustive list of medical conditions and hundreds of diagnostic codes.
 Asthma is listed in the Schedule as a disabling condition under the Subpart B, Disability Ratings – The Respiratory System.

-The VA rating schedule evaluates the severity of a veteran’s asthma disability and symptoms according to loss of function, categorized by body systems, and the effect the disease has on his or her ability hold down a job and earn a living.
+The VA rating schedule is used to evaluate the severity of a veteran’s asthma disability and symptoms according to loss of function, categorized by body systems, and the impact the disease has on their ability to hold down a job and earn a living.

-Denied VA disability claims for asthma are common.
+Don’t be surprised if your claim is denied.
+Denied VA disability claims for asthma aren’t unusual.
 If your claim has been denied, you have the right to file an appeal – and our attorneys are well-prepared to help you.
-We are accredited Veterans Attorneys with decades of experience helping our military personnel obtain their rightful, indispensable disability benefits.
+Marc Whitehead & Associates are accredited Veterans Attorneys with decades of experience helping our military personnel obtain their rightful, indispensable disability benefits.